himyeticapital/niche/replit.md

 - Mobile-first responsive approach
 - Focus on genuine human connection
 - No emoji in UI, use icons instead
+- **Dashboard feature is a priority** - User loves the organizer dashboard and wants it enhanced in future iterations

 ## Development Commands
 - `npm run dev` - Start development server